 Revenues.
 Total revenues increased by \$67.5 million, or 17.8%, from \$378.5 million for the twelve months ended January 31, 2002, to \$446.0 million for the fiscal year ended January 31, 2003.
 The increase was attributable to increases of \$53.9 million, or 16.1%, in net sales and \$13.5 million, or 31.4%, in finance charges and other revenues.
-Of the \$53.9 million increase in net sales, \$45.6 million was generated by 11 retail locations that were not open for 12 consecutive months in both periods, \$3.3 million resulted from a same store sales increase of 1.3%, \$1.1 million resulted from increases in delivery and installation revenue, and \$3.9 million resulted from increases in service maintenance agreement commissions and service revenues.
+Of the \$53.9 million increase in net sales, \$46.9 million was generated by 11 retail locations that were not open for 12 consecutive months in both periods, \$3.9 million resulted from a same store sales increase of 1.3%, \$1.1 million resulted from increases in delivery and installation revenue, and \$2.0 million resulted from increases in other revenue sources.
 The increase in net sales was due to increased unit volume of sales of approximately \$69.4 million offset by deteriorating price points of approximately \$15.5 million.
 The addition of a second line of computers, increased sales of our bedding and lawn and garden product lines and a significant increase in projection television sales accounted for much of the increased unit volume of sales and the same store sales increase.